mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ## 17- Updating a Document- Query First

 So, we learned a lot about querying documents.
 In this lecture I'm going to show you how to uodate documents in a MongoDB database.
-So, let's create a new
+So, let's create a new function in our index.js file, *async function updateCourse()*.
+Now, this function should takean id, that's the id of the course,